Faculty and Staff Resources

 The information on this website is intended to assist staff and faculty in developing a greater understanding of how best to work with students with disabilities and assure equal access.
 There is information on what to do if you suspect that a student may have an undiagnosed disability or might be in need of additional support or assistance.
 The Dean of Students office is available for consultation and short presentations on disability related topics.

 Each member of the university has particular roles and responsibilities related to Services for Students with Disabilities.
 The Office of Civil Rights (OCR) provides guidance on procedures used to determine and arrange accommodations.
 Services for Students with Disabilities and Project Success are designated at the university and charged with reviewing documentation and determining reasonable accommodations.

 - Make reasonable accommodations as outlined on the Accommondation Recommendation Card

 Students present their Accommodation Recommendation Card (ARC) to the instructor in order to request accommodations.
 Once the ARC is shared and reviewed with the instructor, the instructor is then responsible to make accommodations as outlined.

 Faculty and staff should not make determinations about disability or accommodation needs.
 When a student presents their Accommodation Recommendation Card, the student and instructor should discuss how to best meet the accommodation.
-If a student discloses to you that they have a disability and need accommodations but does not present an Accommodation Recommendation Card, please refer the student to Disability Services in the Dean of Students office.
+If a student discloses to you that they have a disability and need accommodations but does not present an Accommodation Recommendation Card, please refer the student to Services for Students with Disabilities in the Dean of Students office.